 Problem issues extend beyond the poorest: students whose parents earn adequate income and therefore don’t qualify for free college application and test fees face some of the biggest problems if their parents don’t understand or want to pay for such essentials connected with applying to college, feeling that their kids will be best off at the local state campus while working at a fast-food joint to bring in family income.

 How Takeoff Space will innovate to solve the problem

-Takeoff Space will tackle these problems by offering not so much advising as a simulation of the nurturing environment offered by professional families who help their kids understand their opportunities and stand by them to ensure their applications are completed as well as possible.
+Takeoff Space tackles these problems by offering not so much advising as a simulation of the nurturing environment offered by professional families who help their kids understand their opportunities and stand by them to ensure their applications are completed as well as possible.

-Takeoff Space will differ from other programs and innovate with its family focus: brilliant and enthusiastic undergraduates at top universities and colleges will host and sit down with our participants to research and complete their applications, helping them get through the maze of requirements and put their best efforts forward.
+Takeoff Space differs from other programs and innovates with its family focus: brilliant and enthusiastic undergraduates at top universities and colleges host and sit down with our participants to research and complete their applications, helping them get through the maze of requirements and put their best efforts forward.

-Takeoff Space will also have local staff to liaise with participant families, explain the importance of higher education, and help create more supportive family environments for program participants.
-Where referrals are needed to respond to deep family or other personal issues such as mental health problems, Takeoff Space will work with local welfare institutions to offer appropriate specialized follow-up and support.
+As our funding improves, Takeoff Space is also planning to have local staff to liaise with participant families, explain the importance of higher education, and help create more supportive family environments for program participants.
+Where referrals are needed to respond to deep family or other personal issues such as mental health problems, Takeoff Space works with local welfare institutions to offer appropriate specialized follow-up and support.

 Takeoff Space Pilot Program

 Takeoff Space’s pilot program is underway as of October, 2019.
 While we plan future programs to start in the spring with two sessions of about six to eight weeks, we are starting with a single set of meetings over eight weeks, reflecting limited initial funding and a desire to get going as the opportunity arises.